ChelseaQ19/wad-api-labs-2024/README.md

 ## Integrating with React App

 Described in email, misunderstood the purpose of the assignment and instead elaborated from the React labs given in assignment 2.
 New API features still implemented and labs all completed.
+Issue with saving users to database, created two users as examples to login and did not save properly on postman even when i redid the lab steps provided to use the GET and POST request.